By Marla A. Schultz

 Natural Mosquito Repellent

 Some of my children are allergic to mosquito bites.
 The bites don’t just itch and irritate, they swell up.
-Because of this, we try to avoid mosquitoes whenever possible and I’ve been on the lookout for effective, natural mosquito repellents.
+Because of this, we try to avoid mosquitoes whenever possible and I’ve been on the lookout for effective, natural mosquito traps and repellents.

 Some homemade mosquito repellents: